火爆社区

 A 2+2 agreement allows a seamless transfer experience from a two-year college to a bachelor's degree program at Harding for students who have earned an associate degree in a qualifying major from a partnering institution.

 Military Affiliated transfer students, including active personnel, veterans, and ROTC students may be eligible for awarded university credit.
-Detailed information is available in the .
+Detailed information is available in the University Catalog.

 Contact 501-279-4403 or registrar@harding.edu